 The gated entrance off the main road opens on to a large shingle forecourt with space for three cars.
 From the forecourt a couple of steps lead up to the terrace and the stable door which opens into the generous-sized, fully equipped, dining kitchen.
 The kitchen has views overlooking the garden and river and has an eight-ring induction hob, single oven, dishwasher, and fridge/ freezer.
 A spacious sitting room runs the full width of the cottage with two sofas grouped around a wood burning stove and television at one end and armchairs ready for reading or playing board games at the other.
 Off the hallway is a utility room, with washing machine and tumble dryer, which doubles as a useful third shower room.

 Upstairs the main bedroom (Wayland), with walk-through dressing room and ensuite shower room, has double doors onto a west-facing balcony with glorious views over the river and countryside, the perfect place to watch the sun set.
 Two further bedrooms (Skylark & Berners) share an interconnecting Jack & Jill shower room all with downstream river views.
 All bedrooms have five-foot, king size, beds.

 Dogs - we love dogs however, from personal experience, know they can behave differently when introduced to a new, strange environment.
-We allow one well-behaved dog, which includes an assistance dog, and ask their owners to observe our Pet Policy which is available to read by clicking here.
+We allow two well-behaved dogs, which includes an assistance dog, and ask their owners to observe our Pet Policy which is available to read by clicking here.

-There is no landline telephone and currently no WiFi although most mobile networks can pick up 3G.
+The cottage has WiFi and most mobile networks can pick up 3G.

 A Bluetooth-enabled sound system in the kitchen can stream music to speakers in the kitchen, sitting room and master bedroom while a laptop can be connected to the television with the supplied HDMI cable.
 There is a DVD player and a selection of family-friendly films.

-Between October and March we provide firelighters and a basket of logs for the woodburner, additional logs available on request.
+Between October and March we provide firelighters and logs for the woodburner.